ubiquity/health.ubq.fi/README.md

 ## Environment Variables

-No environment variables are required - the app fetches services list from the main ubq.fi router sitemap and plugin-map endpoints.
+No environment variables are required - the app fetches apps list from the main ubq.fi router sitemap and plugin-map endpoints.

 ## KV Storage Structure